Thankful Thursday #1

 Since I wrote this post, a charter was booked for tomorrow.
-So no more full day off; just the morning, unless that gets booked, too.
-We're trying to earn extra money for our trip to Ireland over the summer, so I guess I understand.
-But I'm revoking this part of my thankful list.
+So no more full day off; just the morning, unless that gets booked too.
+We're trying to save up for our trip to Ireland over the summer, so I guess I understand but I'm revoking this part of my thankful list.

 5. I'm thankful for the movie Frozen.

 me anyone.
 I could never get anything done if it weren't for Olaf, Anna, and Elsa.
 Admittedly, ever since we bought her the movie for Christmas I have found myself singing and dancing around the house to the songs.
-My favorite song is First Time In Forever.
-Okay, I'm going to shut up now.
+My favorite is First Time In Forever.

 6. I'm thankful for my kitchen.

 It isn't the largest kitchen.
 In fact, it's pretty small.
 I love the set up of our house but I wish they would have increased the square footage in our kitchen just a tad bit more.
 BUT!
 Even though it is only about 2 feet larger than the kitchen I had in my apartment, it is my kitchen.
 And I love it.
 I spend most of my day in that kitchen and, aside from my computer and blog, the kitchen is my office.
 I love having the opportunity to cook for my family.
-I don't always get the chance to make my favorite meals as often as I'd like to, but when I do have the time I love trying new recipes (hint: send me your favorite family recipes so I can try them on my family, and review them for you)!
+I don't always get the chance to make my favorite meals as often as I'd like to, but when I do I love trying new recipes (hint: send me your favorite family recipes so I can try them)!

 7. I'm thankful for green smoothies.

-I have always tried to drink my smoothies every day, but when I got pregnant with Mr. Fuzz Ball the taste of them suddenly became yucky.
-I never had that problem before, but thankfully my taste buds have returned to normal and I'm back to drinking them daily!
-Talk about a natural, healthy way to spike your energy for the day!
-Coffee doesn't hold a candle to my smoothies, but that's not to say I don't still enjoy my cup of joe on some mornings; especially this time of the year.
-Some days I make my smoothies for breakfast, and on those days I will skip the coffee.
+I have always tried to drink my smoothies every day, but when I got pregnant with Mr. Nugget the taste of them suddenly became yucky.
+I never had that problem before, but thankfully my taste buds have returned to normal and I'm back to drinking them daily.
+Talk about a natural, healthy way to spike your energy for the day.
+Some days I make them for breakfast, and those days I will skip the coffee.
 Other days, I don't get around to making my smoothie until lunch time.
-On those days, I usually have to drink at least one good cup of coffee to get my day stimulated.
+On those days I will usually have to drink at least one good cup of Joe to get my day stimulated.
 My goal is to eventually cut out the coffee, altogether.
 Ha.ha.ha.

 Keep your eyes peeled for my personal favorite smoothie recipe!!!